-Residents who suffer injury or deterioration in their physical or mental condition caused by abuse or neglect shall be paid the actual damages, costs and attorney’s fees.
-Actual damages include the costs of medical and hospital care, as well as pain, suffering and disability.
-Although the Nursing Home Care Act does not allow a separate recovery for wrongful death, the “next of kin”, usually the children, may sue a nursing home for wrongful death when the death was caused by the negligence of any of the nursing home’s employees.
+Residents who suffer injury or deterioration in their physical or mental condition caused by abuse or neglect shall be paid the actual damages, costs, and attorney’s fees.
+Actual damages include the costs of medical and hospital care, as well as pain, suffering, and disability.
+In addition, although the Nursing Home Care Act does not allow a separate recovery for wrongful death, the “next of kin,” usually the children, may sue a nursing home for wrongful death when the death was caused by the negligence of any of the nursing home’s employees.

-Our firm has represented many individual and families who have been injured or lost a family member as a result of nursing home abuse or neglect.
-While each case is different, and requires a thorough investigation, some common examples of abuse or neglect include:
+Our firm has represented many individuals and families who have been injured or lost a family member due to nursing home abuse or neglect.
+While each case is different and requires a thorough investigation, some common examples of abuse or neglect include the following:

 - Medication errors

 - The development of full-thickness bed sores, or decubitus ulcers